ganeshutah/Jove/README.md

  Just go to the notebooks/tutorial directory and type 'jupyter notebook' and execute the cells in tutorial notebooks you see here.

-## Learn Jove's markdown syntax for creating well-documented machines
+## Learn Jove's markdown syntax for creating well-documented machines.

 While drawings (consisting of directed graphs of nodes and edges) are a good way to create small machines, larger machines are